Skip to content

 Things to do in and around Virunga National Park;

-Virunga has a range of safari activities for nature enthusiasts to engage in and include primate and volcano adventures.
+Virunga has a range of safari activities for nature enthusiasts to engage in including primate and volcano adventures.
 The notable things to do in and around this park include;

 Gorilla trekking

-Gorilla trekking is the first thing you must consider on your bucket-list of experiences to enjoy in Virunga National Park.
-This Park was initially created to protect mountain gorillas and with no doubt, visitors are guaranteed of exceptional encounters on their gorilla trekking adventures.
-About 8 gorilla families have undergone full habituation and now readily available for gorilla tourism.
+Gorilla trekking is the first thing you must consider on your bucket list of experiences to enjoy in Virunga National Park.
+This Park was initially created to protect mountain gorillas and with no doubt, visitors are guaranteed exceptional encounters on their gorilla trekking adventures.
+About 8 gorilla families have undergone full habituation and are now readily available for gorilla tourism.

 You can only be allowed to visit a gorilla group in Virunga if you have a valid gorilla permit which is issued at USD 400 per person.
 A gorilla permit for gorilla safaris to Virunga National Park can be booked through a trusted tour operator.

-Essentials you shouldn’t leave out of your gorilla trekking packing list include long-sleeved shits, cameras, extra batteries, a pair of binoculars, snacks, waterproof hiking boots, daypack,
+Essentials you shouldn’t leave out of your gorilla trekking packing list include long-sleeved shirts, cameras, extra batteries, a pair of binoculars, snacks, waterproof hiking boots, daypack,

 Birding

-Virunga National Park is significant birding destination which guarantees you plenty of birds to sight.
-On birding excursion, expect to encounter myriad of Albertine rift endemic species such as the Rwenzori turacos, Archer’s ground robin, collared apalis, Kivu ground thrush, Shelley’s crimson wings, mountain masked apalis, blue headed sunbird, Rwenzori double-collared sunbird, strange weaver bird, stripe-breasted tit, and regal sunbird.
+Virunga National Park is a significant birding destination that guarantees you plenty of birds to sight.
+On the birding excursion, expect to encounter a myriad of Albertine rift endemic species such as the Rwenzori turacos, Archer’s ground robin, collared apalis, Kivu ground thrush, Shelley’s crimson wings, mountain masked apalis, blue-headed sunbird, Rwenzori double-collared sunbird, strange weaver bird, stripe-breasted tit, and regal sunbird.

-There are also countless non-endemic species worth spotting and include the blue spotted wood dove, African goshawk, Wahlberg’s eagle, black billed turacos, common buzzard, harrier hawks, red-chested cuckoos, mountain oriole, white eyed slaty flycatchers, tambourine dove, green sandpiper, Doherty’s bush shrike, cinnamon chested bee-eaters, Klaas’s cuckoos, African olive pigeon, black and white casqued hornbills, Alpine swift, white browed crombec, black headed waxbills, mackinnon’s shrikes, grassland pipit, chin spot batis and more.
+There are also countless non-endemic species worth spotting including the blue-spotted wood dove, African goshawk, Wahlberg’s eagle, black-billed turacos, common buzzard, harrier hawks, red-chested cuckoos, mountain oriole, white-eyed slaty flycatchers, tambourine dove, green sandpiper, Doherty’s bush shrike, cinnamon chested bee-eaters, Klaas’s cuckoos, African olive pigeon, black and white casqued hornbills, Alpine swift, white-browed crombec, black-headed waxbills, MacKinnon’s shrikes, grassland pipit, chin spot batis and more.

 Volcano hiking/climbing